Pathway analysis: Commercial solutions

 Beyond open-source tools, such as STRING or Cytoscape, a number of companies sell licensed software products to analyse gene sets.
 While most of the publicly available solutions use online and public pathway collections, the commercial products mostly promote own, proprietary pathways and networks.
 The choice of such products might be driven by customers' skills, financial and time resources, and needs.
 Ingenuity, for example, maintains a knowledge base for comparative analysis of gene expression data.
 Pathways Studio is commercial software which allows searching for biologically relevant facts, analyze experiments, and create pathways.
 Pathways Studio Viewer is a free resource from the same company for presenting the Pathway Studio interactive pathway collection and database.
 Two commercial solutions offer PTA: iPathwayGuide from Advaita Corporation and MetaCore from Thomson Reuters.
-Advaita uses the peer reviewed Impact Analysis method while the MetaCore method is unpublished.
+Advaita uses the peer-reviewed Impact Analysis method while the MetaCore method is unpublished.
+Correlation Engine uses the Running Fisher algorithm for gene set enrichment within its Pathway Enrichment application.

 Limitations

 Lack of annotations

 Application of pathway analysis methods depends on annotations found in existing databases, such as gene set membership in pathways, pathway topology, presence of genes in the global network etc. These annotations, however, are far from being complete and have highly variable degrees of confidence.
 In addition, such information is usually general, i.e. deprived of e.g. cell type, compartment, or developmental context.
 Therefore, interpretation of pathway analysis results for omics datasets should be done with caution Partially, the problem can be addressed by analysing larger gene sets in a more, such as big pathway collections or global interaction networks.